-The Health and Safety at Work etc. Act 1974 places a duty on employers to ensure health, safety and welfare of employees, so far as is reasonably practicable.
+The Health and Safety at Work etc. Act 1974 and the ACOP L8 places a duty on employers to ensure health, safety and welfare of employees, so far as is reasonably practicable.
 In order to achieve compliance with legislation, it is essential that the Headteacher/Principal who is the duty holder to ensure the following written control scheme is in place:

 - Identify and assess the sources of risk for which employees, pupils or visitors may be exposed to within the academy.
-The assessment should include a survey to identify whether there are conditions, i.e areas of water stagnation, present that will encourage bacteria growth, this includes legionella. - Identify the hot and cold-water temperatures throughout the buildings water storage and distribution system to locate any systems or areas where water may be stored or distributed between 20-45 ° C. If a TMV is present the temperature must be taken from the pipework. - Identify all areas or services capable of releasing an aerosol such as showers, spray taps and where necessary put measures in place to control the risks. - Keep an up to date plan of the water system layout including parts temporarily out of use a) Managing risk

-• Identify whether there are susceptible individuals present that may be exposed to such aerosols.
+The assessment should include a survey to identify whether there are conditions, i.e areas of water stagnation, present that will encourage bacteria growth, this includes legionella. - Identify the hot and cold-water temperatures throughout the buildings water storage and distribution system to locate any systems or areas where water may be stored or distributed between 20-50 °C. If a TMV is present the temperature must be taken from the pipework.
+If the pipework work is not accessible the temperature coming out of the hot outlet should be between 38-43 °C - Identify all areas or services capable of releasing an aerosol such as showers, spray taps and where necessary put measures in place to control the risks. - Keep an up to date plan of the water system layout including parts temporarily out of use - Identify whether there are susceptible individuals present that may be exposed to such aerosols.